xabarov/most-queue/README.md

 - Network traffic analysis.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, please open an [issue](https://github.com/xabarov/most-queue/issues).
 Your pull requests are also appreciated.
+You can write me at [xabarov1985@gmail.com](mailto:xabarov1985@gmail.com)

 ## Roadmap
 - Expand support for more queueing models.